cpeddecord/restify-webpack-middleware/README.md

 ### `configureWebpackMiddleware()`

 ```
-configureWebpackMiddleware(compiler, devConfig, hotConfig);
+configureWebpackMiddleware(restifyInstance, { compiler, webpackDevConfig, webpackHotConfig });
 ```

-Pass your compiled Webpack config along with standard configuration objects from both Dev and Hot Middlewares and you'll receive two middlwares back, `webpackDevMiddleware` and `webpackHotMiddleware`. `webpackDevMiddleware` can be used with a standard middleware signature where `webpackHotMiddleware` needs to be used in conjunction with a `server.get('path/to/hmr', webpackHotMiddleware)` signature.
+Pass the instance of your Restify server along with the compiled Webpack config and the standard configuration objects from both Dev and Hot Middlewares and presto/chango/whamo you'll have some hot-dev middleware action.

 ```
 import restify from 'restify';
 import webpack from 'webpack';
-import configureWebpackMiddleware from 'restify-webpack-middleware';
+import registerWebpackMiddleware from 'restify-webpack-middleware';

 import webpackConfig from './path/to/your/webpack.config';